This post may contain affiliate links, please see my disclosure policy to learn more.

 - 1 cup shredded cheddar cheese

 - Combine the roast beef, gravy, and vegetables.
-Pour in the bottom of the casserole dish.
+Pour into the bottom of the casserole dish.
 Spread the mashed potatoes on top.
 Sprinkle cheese on top of the potatoes.

 - Bake for 25-30 minutes.
 If the casserole was chilled before cooking you may need to add another 5-10 minutes to the cooking time.